 Each spring, Arizona public schools administer a statewide achievement test to students in grades 3–12.
 The AzMERIT (Arizona’s Measurement of Educational Readiness to Inform Teaching) test results are released each fall.
 We compile and analyze the results for schools in North Phoenix.
-Below are the most recent results, from 2016.
+Here are the most recent results, from 2018.

 Scores on AzMERIT rose for most area schools in 2016 compared to 2015, the first year of the test.
 The statewide average also inched up, yet less than 40 percent of the state’s students passed language arts and math.